top of page

 What is a "Protective Order?"

-A protective order is an order of the court on behalf of a victim of domestic abuse, stalking or harassment for the abuser to stop hurting, threatening and harassing the victim.
+A protective order is an order of the court on behalf of a victim of domestic abuse, sexual assault, stalking or harassment.
+The order directs the abuser to stop abusing, harassing or threatening the victim.

 2